Energetic solutions to rate-independent large-strain elasto-plastic evolutions driven by discrete dislocation flow: Energetic evolutions

 where $\zeta > 0$ was specified in Assumption~\ref{as:general}.
-More complicated expressions (for instance, with anisotropy or dependence on the type of dislocation) are possible, but we will only use the above to keep the exposition as simple as possible.
+More complicated expressions (e.g., with anisotropy or dependence on the type of dislocation) are possible, but we will only use the above to keep the exposition as simple as possible.

-We can then define for $y \in \Wrm^{1,p}_g(\Omega;\R^3)$, $P \in \Wrm^{1,q}(\Omega;\R^{3 \times 3})$ with $\det P = 1$ a.e.\ in $\Omega$, and $\Phi =(T^b)_b \in \DS(\cl{\Omega})$ the \term{total energy}
+We can then define for $y \in \Wrm^{1,p}_g(\Omega;\R^3)$, $P \in \Wrm^{1,q}(\Omega;\R^{3 \times 3})$ with $\det P = 1$ a.e.\ in $\Omega$, and $\Td =(T^b)_b \in \Disl(\cl{\Omega})$ the \term{total energy}

 where $f$ is the external loading specified in Assumption~\ref{as:F} and $\dpr{\frarg,\frarg}$ is the duality product between $\Wrm^{1,p}(\Omega;\R^3)^*$ and $\Wrm^{1,p}(\Omega;\R^3)$.